yixiaoer/MahjongGenerator/README.md

     * Special hands: can be different in variants as some exceptions.

-* Ready hand: 听(also 听牌, 叫糊), the hand is one tile short of winning
+* Ready hand: 听(also 听牌, 叫糊), the hand is one tile short of winning.

+* Draw 流局(also, 荒庄), no tiles are left in the wall, and no player has won this round.

 ## Some special legal hands